medavox/DiabeticDiary/README.md

     - using injections of Quick-Acting insulin which last approximately 4 hours,
     - and a daily injection Background Insulin which lasts approximately 24 hours.
 * Ketone (KT) readings are also in mmol/L.
+* All times are in a 24-hour format.
+* All dates follow the day/month/year pattern, but are often labelled with short month names (eg January = Jan), and in some cases the day of the week.

 ```
 THIS APP IS FOR INFORMATIONAL PURPOSES ONLY, AND IS NOT A REPLACEMENT FOR REAL MEDICAL ADVICE.